VERIFY: What do you legally have to do to change lanes?

-JACKSONVILLE, FLA. - We've all experienced it.
+We've all experienced it.
 Someone cutting you off and didn't even give you a heads up.
 So what is required of drivers when they change lanes?

-Sam Musso sent us an email about turn signal laws, wanting to know if you could get in trouble for not using them, so we set out to verify.
+Our Verify fact-checkers went to the Texas Traffic Code.
+Here's what we found:

+- According to the law, Texas drivers are supposed to use their turn signal whether they are turning or changing lanes - one hundred feet before they do it.

-If you fail to signal appropriately, or at all, that is considered, "a noncriminal traffic infraction, punishable as a moving violation".
-You could face a fine over $150 and get three points on your license.
+- If you fail to signal appropriately, or at all, you could get a ticket.

 © 2017 WTLV-TV